 The place where most of the pharaohs of the New Empire were found buried.
 A hidden valley where the tombs could be safe.

 At the entrance, a model already gives you an idea of how impressive this place is.
-You can see where the tombs of each pharaoh are located, but above all, the tunnel galleries through which they reached the burial rooms of the various pharaohs.
+You can see where the tombs of each pharaoh are located, but above all, the tunnel galleries through which they reach the burial rooms of the various pharaohs.

 Temple of Hatshepsut